gamerkaxh/test/Deployment_Analysis_US_East_2.md

 ## What's Stopping Us?
 (Gap Analysis)

-Here's everything that's preventing a smooth deployment through AEX today:
+Here's everything that's preventing a smooth deployment through AEX for now:

 | # | The Problem | Where It Stands Now | What We Need | How Bad Is It |
 |---|---|---|---|---|